Mod-phi convergence I: Normality zones and precise deviations: Examples with an explicit generating function

+We consider here the number of cycles of random permutations under the so-called weighted probability measure.
+This example was already considered in \cite{NZ13} and we follow the presentation of this article.

-From now on we shall follow the presentation in \cite{NZ13}.
-Denote $X_{n}(\sigma)$ the number of disjoint cycles (including fixed points) of a permutation $\sigma$ in the symmetric group $\mathfrak{S}_{n}$.
-We write $C_j(\sigma)$ for the number of cycles of length $j$ in the decomposition of $\sigma$ as a product of disjoint cycles.
-Let $\Theta=(\theta_m)_{m\geq1}$ be given with $\theta_m\geq0$.
-The generalized weighted measure is defined as the probability measure $\mathbb P_{\Theta} $ on the symmetric group $\mathfrak{S}_{n}$: with $h_n$ a normalization constant (or a partition function) and $h_0=1$.
+Denote $X_{n}(\sigma)$ the number of disjoint cycles (including fixed points) of a permutation $\sigma$ in the symmetric group $\mathfrak{S}(n)$.
+We write $C_j(\sigma)$ for the number of cycles of length $j$ in the decomposition of $\sigma$ as a product of disjoint cycles; thus, $X_{n}(\sigma) =\sum_{j=1}^n C_j(\sigma)$ and $n = \sum_{j=1}^n j\,C_j(\sigma)$.
+Let $\Theta=(\theta_m)_{m\geq1}$ be given with $\theta_m\geq 0$.
+The generalized weighted measure is defined as the probability measure $\mathbb{P}_{\Theta} $ on the symmetric group $\mathfrak{S}(n)$: with $h_n$ a normalization constant (or a partition function) and $h_0=1$.
 This model is coming from statistical mechanics and the study of Bose quantum gases (see \cite{NZ13} for more references and details).
 It generalizes the classical cases of the uniform measure (corresponding to $\theta_m\equiv 1$) and the Ewens measure (corresponding to the case $\theta_m\equiv\theta>0$).
-It has been an open question to prove a central limit theorem (as in the Ewens measure case) for the total number of cycles $X_n$ under such measures (or more precisely under some specific regimes related to the asymptotic behavior of the $\theta_m$'s).
-The difficulty is arising from the fact the there is nothing such as the Feller coupling anymore and that the probabilistic methods fail to hold here.
-We now show how the method of singularity analysis allows us to prove mod-Poisson convergence, and hence the central limit theorem, but also distributional approximations and precise large deviations.
-We first consider the generating series It is well known that
+It has been an open question to prove a central limit theorem for the total number of cycles $X_n$ under such measures (or more precisely under some specific regimes related to the asymptotic behavior of the $\theta_m$'s; such a central limit theorem was already known for Ewens measure).
+We refer to \cite{EU14} for a nice survey of this question.
+The difficulty comes from the fact the there is nothing such as the Feller coupling anymore, and we cannot apply the same method as in Example \ref{ex:cycle}.
+We now show how singularity analysis allows us to prove mod-Poisson convergence, and hence the central limit theorem, but also distributional approximations and precise large deviations.